 The primary goal of the survey was to collect element occurrence data (or species records) for all encountered species of Odonata on both private and public lands on the Penetanguishene Peninsula, including Awenda Provincial Park.
 Data will be used to track species of management concern and allow for comparisons with future data collection for an important group of indicator species.
 It is hoped that the information collected will be utilized in management planning within Awenda Provincial Park and the greater Park ecosystem and serve to engage the local community in wetland stewardship and species at risk conservation.

 The project was organized through the Friends of Awenda Park, with funds coming from the Ministry of Natural Resources Species At Risk Stewardship Fund with matching and in-kind donations from both the Friends of Awenda Park and Ontario Parks.
 Recent post-secondary graduate, Rebecca Ivanoff, conducted the survey.
 Five field days were conducted with consulting biologist, Robert L. Bowles.
-Tim Tully, Natural Heritage Education Leader at Awenda, provided invaluable guidance and input during the inventory and reporting phases of the project.
+Tim Tully, Chief Park Naturalist at Awenda, provided invaluable guidance and input during the inventory and reporting phases of the project.
 Burke Korol, Ontario Parks’ Zone Ecologist and Colin Jones, Odonata expert at the Natural Heritage Information Centre, both were available for questions throughout the project.